stumpc5/chess960/project_description.md

 We applied our method to two key datasets:

 1. Classical chess matches downloaded from [Lichess](https://database.lichess.org/).
-2. Chess960 matches we generated using the super-human capabilities of [Stockfish](https://stockfishchess.org/).
+2. Chess960 matches we generated using the super-human capabilities of [Stockfish 16](https://stockfishchess.org/).

 **Key Discoveries:**